Style (Recipe) Design History Calculation Info

 Alcohol (% abv)

-Alcoholic content (as % alcohol by volume) is calculated from temperature corrected specific gravity (SG) readings.
+Alcoholic content (as % alcohol by volume) is calculated from temperature corrected Brix or specific gravity (SG) readings, measured by refractometer and hydrometer.
 The method used is detailed under method 2 under "Potential Alcohol" here.

 Titratable Acidity (TA)

 Titratable acidity is calculated as tartaric acid (as is practically the international convention) using an NaOH titration and a pH meter to the endpoint pH 8.2.
-(This follows the U.S. AOAC (Association of Official Analytical Chemists) method.
-Sample is typically 10 ml and undiluted.)
+(This follows the method described by the U.S. Association of Official Analytical Chemists.
+Samples are typically undiluted and between 20 and 50 ml.)

 pH